peruskallio/gcdns/README.md

 ### Application Specific

-Create the initial user for using the software with the following rake command:
+Create the initial system admin for using the software with the following rake command:

 ```
 rake gcdns:create_user[email@address.com,password]